Can you handle the truth?…

 ‘In the case of open land, absolute physical control is normally impractical’ [The law of Real Property]

 We are perfectly correct to declare that, in geographical terms, Mars land is certainly difficult, distant and rather barren.
 It is difficult to settle and set up a vibrant trading business.
-Our governance/control measures include planning for the Mars Trust and the development of a communal land claim (based on a single, exclusive sustained act of possession for over 7 years).
-They also involve the repeated accurate targetting of Mars with strong laser light.
-Such class 4 lasers can impart 4.5 quadrillion photons per second to the surface of Mars, which does provide a very small amount of light energy to the planet (120 photons per square meter per second)… but this is NOT negligible.
+Our governance/control measures include planning for the Mars Trust and the development of a communal land claim (based on a single, exclusive sustained act of possession for over 10 years).
+They also involve the repeated accurate targeting of Mars with strong laser light.
+Such class 4 lasers can impart up to 10 quadrillion photons per second to the surface of Mars, which does provide a very small amount of light energy to the planet (300 photons per square meter per second)… but this is NOT negligible.
 Indeed, with a suitable detector it could be measured on Mars.
-The positive effect upon land, atmosphere (and primitive photosynthetic life, should it still exist there) would be very small but definate… a measurable ‘non-zero’ effect.
-See our ABOUT section and Science Section to understand the math and basis for our laser strategy and to learn how we can assert that this provides a genuine but very small effect and benefit to Mars land, atmosphere and, if present, primitive photosynthetic lifeforms.
+The positive effect upon land, atmosphere (and primitive photosynthetic life, should it still exist there) would be very small but definite… a measurable ‘non-zero’ effect.
+See our ABOUT section and Science Section to understand the math and basis for our laser strategy and to learn how we can assert that this provides a genuine but very small, beneficial controlling influence upon the geo-atmosphere of Mars.
 We suggest that such a positive effect should be regarded as very small but legally relevant rather than small and legally trivial.

 If the judge can find no significant fault in the construct of our Mars land claim and the evidence therein, but finds that the level of governance and control over the land was way too trivial to meet the adjusted ‘proof bar’, then in failing our application, he/she will be leaving the gate open to others with considerably more resources than us.
 A wealthy, technically advanced corporation, having harnessed the latest “peta-watt lasers”, could (in a few years time) target Mars with such laser power that the evidence of effect and control on the land claimed would be hugely more obvious.
 So if “scale” rather than construct becomes the reason for our failure, then it will be very difficult to resist this scaled-up claim… and it might not come in a benevolent bundle such as ours!